alexconerly/School_District_Analysis/README.md

-One interesting observation includes the fact that even though the 9th-grate students of Thomas High School were suspected of academic dishonesty, apparently replacing their potentially erroneous test scores with NaN values actually increased the overall percentage of the overall metrics.
-This suggests that even if many of these students manipulated the data to improve their reported scores, the overall scores of these students were still lower than the district-wide averages.
-Thus, ridding the dataset from ninth-grade test reports increased the averages and percentages of the district-wide metrics overall.

 Nevertheless, four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.